rust-lang/book/src/ch10-03-lifetime-syntax.md

 }
 ```

-There are two input lifetimes, so Rust applies rule 1 and gives both `&self`
+There are two input lifetimes, so Rust applies the first lifetime elision rule
-and `announcement` their own lifetimes.
-Then, because one of the parameters is
+and gives both `&self` and `announcement` their own lifetimes.
+Then, because
-`&self`, the return type gets the lifetime of `&self`, and all lifetimes have
+one of the parameters is `&self`, the return type gets the lifetime of `&self`,
-been accounted for.
+and all lifetimes have been accounted for.

 ### The Static Lifetime